RHOMBIC LEAF FIG Ficus tinctoria var gibbosa Blume (1825) SECTION: SYCIDIUM

 Habit: Epiphytic climber or small tree.
 Locally common on the west coast of Sabah, on Kinabalu and in W. Sarawak.

 Leaf: The leaves are extremely varied often rhombic (squared off) – see illustrations.

 Fig: Very small in pairs at the base of the leaf ripening yellow to orange to red.

-Distinguish: By the very thick waxy leaves often rhombic in shape but they may be long and slim.
+Distinguish: By the very thick waxy leaves often rhombic (with square angles) in shape but the leaves may also be long and slim.
 Leaves dry a curious orange brown colour.